-Nature is harmonious and brutal at the same time: when we saw a crocodile family (father, mother and baby), we feel the care and love of every family…an then you realize you really wouldn’t like to meet them when hunting :/
+Nature is harmonious and brutal at the same time: when I saw a crocodile family (father, mother and baby), I feel the care and love of every family… and then you realize you really wouldn’t like to meet them when hunting :/

-, beautiful and threatening … we were sad not to see the fire on the top (as we saw in so many photos): a mix of scare and beauty.
+, beautiful and threatening … I were sad not to see the fire on the top (as I saw in so many photos): a mix of scare and beauty.

-What We loved?
+What did I love?
 The connection with nature – the sea and the forest with its textures and smells.
 The peaceful and desert beaches (not all!), the sunsets surfing or walking on the beach.
 The power of nature – its volcanoes, bridges that don’t make sense in the dry season…the hot weather, mild seawater, hot springs.
 Adventure – Tram & Canopy @ Arenal Adventures Park (fly high above the forest!).
 The handcrafts and the food.
 And (I loved) birds, birds, birds!